 min read

-SPREAD’s Co-Founder and MD, Robert Göbel, introduces our Engineering Intelligence Network
+SPREAD’s Co-Founder and MD, Robert Göbel, introduces our Engineering Intelligence Graph

 This summer, we had the pleasure of hosting a delegation of CXOs from the Google Cloud Learning Expedition.
 40 top executives from various industries visited SPREAD as part of the opening of the new Google Campus in Berlin.